soulverteam/localize-please/README.md

 ## Accuracy & error handling

--  OpenAI's GPT language model is very good at translating and understands the context that informs an accurate translation.
+OpenAI's GPT language model is very good at translating and understands the context that informs an accurate translation.

--  If OpenAI's GPT language model fails to translate a particular string for any reason, the original translation will be left untouched.
+If OpenAI's GPT language model fails to translate a particular string for any reason, the original translation will be left untouched.

+## Performance
+The OpenAI ChatGPT API currently translates about 2 strings/second.
+So please be patient the first time you run the tool on a completely new language for your project.

+`localize-please` is incremental, and further invocations of the tool will attempt to translate only the strings that appear untranslated.

+## Why should I use localize-please instead of ChatGPT directly?
+There are a few reasons:
+- ChatGPT can only handle a certain amount of input in a single query, whereas `localize-please` splits your files up into chunks
+- ChatGPT sometimes messes up the translation format. `localize-please` does its best to keep the format of translations correct and not mess up the formatting of your files
+- Copying and pasting is boring: `localize-please` is a single command that works across multiple files and languages from one command

-#### Should I only rely on this tool for my translations?
+## Should I only rely on this tool for my translations?
-Even though ChatGPT does very good translations, it's still worth checking the translation with native speakers.
+Even though ChatGPT does very good translations, it's still worth checking your translation with native speakers.

-Still, it's a lot more time efficient to first translate a project automatically, and then fix the odd issue, than for a human localizer to translate from scratch.
+It's still more time efficient to first translate a project automatically using a good AI service, and then fix the odd issue, than for a human localizer to translate an entire project from scratch.

-### Performance
-- The OpenAI ChatGPT API currently translates about 2 strings/second.
-Please be patient the first time you run the tool on a new language.
-- `localize-please` is incremental, so further invocations will run more quickly (just strings that need translating).

 ## Avoiding ambiguity in translations